sirykul/documentation/content/applications/general/developer_mode.rst

 .. image:: developer_mode/monkey.png
    :align: center
-   :alt: View of odoo’s debug icon in a chrome’s toolbar
+   :alt: View of odoo's debug icon in a chrome's toolbar

 Activate through the command palette
 ====================================

 The command palette tool has a command to activate the debug mode: open it with the keyboard shortcut `ctrl+k`, then type `debug`: a command will show up to activate the debug mode.

 .. image:: developer_mode/command_palette.png
    :align: center